openfga/community/CONTRIBUTOR_LADDER.md

 **Requirements:**
 * Must be a community Member.
 * **Sustained Contributions:** A long-term history of significant and high-quality contributions.
 * **Technical Expertise:** A deep understanding of the OpenFGA architecture, codebase, and the broader authorization landscape.
-While some maintainers' expertise may be focused on a particular area while others are broader, all are expected to understand the project, the problem it is solving, how it is doing that and it's direction.
+While some maintainers' expertise may be focused on a particular area while others are broader, all are expected to understand the project, the problem it is solving, how it is doing that and its direction.
 * **Community Trust:** Demonstrated ability to work collaboratively and make decisions in the best interest of the project.

 **How to become a Maintainer:**